Build a Legacy with Planned Giving

 How do I make a planned gift?

 We would be honored to be included in your giving plans.
-Please let us know so we can thank you and ensure we record your gift’s intended purpose, and your wishes for recognition during your lifetime and after.
+Please contact us or print and fill out this form so we can ensure we record your gift’s intended purpose, and your wishes for recognition during your lifetime and after.

 If you or your professional advisor have any questions, please let us know.
 We would be pleased to be of assistance.